sig-proc/groupdocs/docs/git/index.md

 A repository can have one or more remote repository locations.
 Each remote can be tracked separately, although it's up to the user to manage each repository individually.
 By using a remote server, two functions become available: `push` and `pull`.
 Push will upload local changes to the remote repository, and pull will download remotely held changes to the local repository.
 These actions will also look for conflicts and merge changes wherever possible.

-A connection to a remote repository is handled through one of two protocols: `https` or `ssh`.
-As the UTC uses a [custom-signed digital certificate](../security/#utc-digital-certificates), it is simpler to use the `ssh` protocol.
-Should the UTC's CA certificate be installed, then either protocol can be used.
+A connection to a remote repository can be handled through one of two protocols: `https` or `ssh`.
+Some repositories may be limited to one of these protocols, but this shouldn't have any impact on the operation of git.

-#### GitLab
+#### GitHub and GitLab

-The UTC uses [GitLab](https://cmseutc01.ddns.shef.ac.uk:4447/) to manage projects and shared repositories.
-Check out the [UTC's GitLab documentation](./gitlab/) for more information on the GitLab service and learn how to use it, including tasks such as [*adding a repository*](./gitlab/#creating-a-new-gitlab-repository), [*cloning an existing repository*](./gitlab/#cloning-a-gitlab-repository), and [*pushing an existing repository to GitLab*](./gitlab/#pushing-an-existing-repository-to-gitlab).
+The Signal Processing Research group uses [GitHub](https://github.com/sig-proc/) to manage projects and shared repositories.

 ### Using branches